Families of self-inverse functions and dilogarithm identities: Properties related to the scale factor

 \subsection{The shape factor versus the scale factor}

-It is obvious that the greater the shape factor, the larger the total area of the gemini function.
-Next, we investigate how the scale factor affects the total area when both factors increase at the same rate.
+We investigate how the scale factor affects the total area when both factors increase at the same rate.
 The valid domain for the shape factor is such that $a \in[-1,\infty)$.
-Hence, we have to set the scale factor $\frac{1}{b}$ in such a way that it is $1$ at $a=-1$, and it starts to scale down from now on such that $b=a+2$ for $b\ge1$.
+Hence, we have to set the scale factor $\frac{1}{b}$ in such a way that it is $1$ at $a = -1$, and it starts to scale down from now on such that $b=a+2$ for $b\ge1$.
 Hence, the formula for the total area is given by